mistio/mist-ce/README.md

 # Mist Cloud Management Platform - Community Edition

-Mist is an open source platform for managing heterogeneous computing infrastructure, aka a Multi-Cloud Management Platform.
+Mist is an open source platform for managing heterogeneous computing infrastructure, aka a Multicloud Management Platform.

 The managed computing resources may be running on any combination of public clouds, private clouds, hypervisors, bare metal servers, container hosts.

-Mist is developed by Mist.io Inc. The code for the Community Edition is provided under the Apache License.
+Mist is developed by Mist.io Inc. The code for the Community Edition is provided under the Apache License v2.
 The Enterprise Edition and the Hosted Service include plugins for Governance, Role Based Access Control & Cost Insights.
 They are available for purchase at __https://mist.io__.
 Paid support plans are available for any edition.